How to conduct a user interview

 With your interview recordings transcribed and notes in-hand, you can start the process of thematic analysis.
 If you’re unfamiliar, thematic analysis is one of the most popular approaches for qualitative research as it helps you to find different patterns and themes in your data.
 There are 2 ways to approach this.
 The first is largely manual, where you set up a spreadsheet with different themes like ‘navigation issue’ and ‘design problem’, and group your findings into these areas.
-This can be done manually on sticky notes, which is one of the most common ways to analyze findings.
+This can be done using sticky notes, which used to be a common ways to analyze findings.

-The second involves dedicated software like Reframer, where you’d ideally log your notes over the course of several interview sessions and then use Reframer’s tagging functionality to assign tags to different insights.
+The second involves dedicated qualitative research tool like Reframer.
+You log your notes over the course of several interview sessions and then use Reframer’s tagging functionality to assign tags to different insights.
 By applying tags to your observations, you can then use its analysis features to create wider themes.
 The real benefit here is that there’s no chance of losing your past interviews and analysis as everything is stored in one place.
 You can also easily download your findings into a spreadsheet to share them with your team.

 With your interviews all wrapped up and your analysis underway, you’re likely wondering what’s next.
 There’s a good chance your interviews will have opened up new areas you’d like to test, so now could be the perfect time to assess other qualitative research methods and add more human data to your research project.
 On the other hand, you may want to move onto quantitative research and put some numbers behind your research.